jenspots/libwheel/CONVENTIONS.md

 ### Iterators

 In Wheel, iterators are simple structs that represent the state of an iteration.
 The functionality itself is fully implemented by containers themselves.
 For example, the iterator of a vector only requires a pointer to a vector, the current index, and it's direction.
+There is no contract between containers on how to implement such a structure.

 ```c
 typedef struct {